sofieseilnacht/water_usage_analysis/README.md

 | UNITS | The unit of measurement for flow. | String |

-## Class Imbalance

-# How It Works

-## Data Preprocessing

-## Model Training & Optimization:

-## Evaluation:

-# Challenges in Hate Speech Classification

-#### Context Dependence:

-#### Detection of Sarcasm & Irony:

-#### Class Imbalance & Label Ambiguity:

-#### Challenges with Coded & Subtle Hate Speech:

-# Future Improvements

-# Data-Driven Insights: Anomaly Detection and Water Usage Patterns

-Data Exploration and Preprocessing
+# Data Exploration and Preprocessing

 Initial data exploration focused on basic statistics and anomaly identification, including handling missing values and negative flow values that could signal sensor malfunctions or system inefficiencies.
 These steps were crucial for ensuring data integrity before applying machine learning models.

-Visualizations
+# Visualizations

-To better understand the data and highlight key patterns, several visualizations were generated:
+To better understand the data and highlight key patterns, several visualizations were generated, all of which can be found within the final Jupyter Notebook:

-Actual vs. Expected Minimum Night Flow Scatterplot – Highlights deviations from expected values, which may indicate leaks or inefficiencies.
+- Actual vs. Expected Minimum Night Flow Scatterplot – Highlights deviations from expected values, which may indicate leaks or inefficiencies.

-Index vs. Actual Minimum Night Flow Plot – Identifies and visualizes negative flow values, showing their frequency and distribution.
+- Index vs. Actual Minimum Night Flow Plot – Identifies and visualizes negative flow values, showing their frequency and distribution.

-Geographic Distribution of DMAs with Negative and Missing Flow – Maps out areas experiencing persistent negative or missing flow values.
+- Geographic Distribution of DMAs with Negative and Missing Flow – Maps out areas experiencing persistent negative or missing flow values.

-High and Medium Priority Regions Map – Displays regions where negative flow values occur frequently, helping prioritize investigation.
+- High and Medium Priority Regions Map – Displays regions where negative flow values occur frequently, helping prioritize investigation.

-Map of Missing Data Locations – Pinpoints geographic areas with missing data, which may be due to faulty sensors or data collection issues.
+- Map of Missing Data Locations – Pinpoints geographic areas with missing data, which may be due to faulty sensors or data collection issues.

 These visuals provide clear spatial and temporal insights into water anomalies, enabling targeted analysis of key problem areas.

-Model Selection
+# Model Selection

 For anomaly detection and water usage analysis, Random Forest Classification (RFC) was chosen due to its ability to:

-Handle complex, non-linear relationships in the data.
+- Handle complex, non-linear relationships in the data.

-Provide feature importance insights, helping prioritize key variables.
+- Provide feature importance insights, helping prioritize key variables.

-Resist overfitting, which is particularly important given the imbalance in the dataset.
+- Resist overfitting, which is particularly important given the imbalance in the dataset.

-Be easy to implement and flexible, making it a practical choice within project constraints.
+- Be easy to implement and flexible, making it a practical choice within project constraints.

 To address class imbalance, oversampling techniques were used to ensure fair representation of anomalies in the dataset.

+# Metrics

+To assess model performance, we used the following evaluation metrics:

+- Accuracy: The proportion of correctly classified instances out of all instances in the dataset, providing an overall measure of model correctness.
+- Precision: The percentage of predicted positive instances that were actually positive, indicating the model’s reliability in making positive classifications.
+- Recall: The proportion of actual positive instances that were correctly identified, measuring the model’s effectiveness in capturing true positives.
+- F1 Score: A balanced metric that combines precision and recall, particularly useful for imbalanced datasets where accuracy alone may be misleading.
+- Support: The number of true instances for each class in the dataset, providing context for evaluating the other metrics.

-Anomaly Detection Model Results
+# Anomaly Detection Model Results

 The anomaly detection model achieved 100% accuracy.
 Despite the high accuracy, the dataset was highly imbalanced, with significantly more normal flow instances than anomalies.
 The model handled this imbalance well, but further validation on diverse datasets is needed to confirm robustness and prevent overfitting.
 Feature importance analysis showed that actual flow was the most significant factor, contributing 67.3% to the model’s decisions.

-Consumer Water Usage Model Results
+# Consumer Water Usage Model Results

 The water usage classification model achieved 97.67% accuracy, consistently predicting high or low usage patterns.
 A small number of misclassifications occurred, but the model remained robust.
 Averaged flow was identified as the most influential feature, contributing 92.3% to predictions.
 Future improvements could involve incorporating temporal factors to capture broader seasonal or hourly usage trends.

-Limitations
+# Limitations

 While the models performed well, there are some key limitations:

-The models rely heavily on flow data, which may not fully capture external factors like weather conditions, infrastructure changes, or seasonal variations.
+- The models rely heavily on flow data, which may not fully capture external factors like weather conditions, infrastructure changes, or seasonal variations.

-The anomaly detection model may be prone to overfitting due to the class imbalance and needs further validation with additional datasets.
+- The anomaly detection model may be prone to overfitting due to the class imbalance and needs further validation with additional datasets.

-The water usage model could be enhanced by considering time-series data and exploring alternative algorithms for improved performance.
+- The water usage model could be enhanced by considering time-series data and exploring alternative algorithms for improved performance.

-Conclusion and Recommendations
+# Conclusion and Recommendations

 Both models provided valuable insights into water anomalies and usage patterns, highlighting potential inefficiencies in the system.
 Future work should include:

-Implementing time-series analysis to capture long-term usage patterns.
+- Implementing time-series analysis to capture long-term usage patterns.

-Experimenting with alternative machine learning models, such as gradient boosting, to enhance predictive accuracy.
+- Experimenting with alternative machine learning models, such as gradient boosting, to enhance predictive accuracy.

-Validating results with external datasets to ensure model generalizability and robustness.
+- Validating results with external datasets to ensure model generalizability and robustness.